 This project has been classified as a Collaborate project based on the International Association of Public Participation Spectrum.
 This means we aim to partner with the public and stakeholders to identify preferred skate styles and features, develop design options and identify a preferred skatepark design.

-In this phase of the community engagement process, the City and the design consultant will work with community members and skateboarders to develop a vision for the skatepark, which will guide the development of design options in Community Engagement Phase 2.
+In this phase of the community engagement process, the City and the design consultant engaged with community members, including the Skatepark Champions to develop an overall vision for the skatepark, which will guide the development of design options in Community Engagement Phase 2.

-This phase will involve recruiting a team of skatepark champions to guide the project and collaborate with designers and the local community in developing the skatepark design.
-These champions will be skateboarders of all skill levels, from beginner to advanced.
+This phase also involved recruiting a team of Skatepark Champions to guide the project and collaborate with designers and the local community in developing the skatepark design.
+The Champions are skateboarders of all skill levels, from beginner to advanced, with members aged 12 to 48.
 The recruitment process aims to assemble a diverse team that is representative of the local community.

 Community Engagement Meetings and Events